aws-samples/aws-glue-data-catalog-replication-utility/README.md

 1. The source code has Maven nature, so if you have Maven locally then you can build it using standard Maven commands e.g. ```mvn -X clean install```. or use the options available in your IDE
 2. The above step generates a Jar file e.g. aws-glue-data-catalog-replication-utility-1.0.0.jar
-3. Use this Jar file and deploy AWS Lambda functions to your AWS Accounts as described in Section [Lambda Functions Overview](#Lambda-Functions-Overview)

 ## AWS Service Requirements
 The following AWS services are required to deploy this replication utility.